A Shark Sttacked My Best Friend

 Worse, though, was the quiet that followed.
 Water lapped as the waves rolled my raft.
 Seagulls called in the air.
 The distant sound of people playing on the shore carried from so far away.
 I waited alone in that ocean for the predator’s return.

 It was the summer of 1975.
 For boys growing up in Gastonia, a mill town in the central part of North Carolina, the ocean meant Myrtle Beach.
 Giant arcades filled with pinball machines, skee-ball, flashing lights, and loud music beckoned us inside to spend our change.
 A plethora of putt-putt courses with fire-breathing dragons and wicked obstacles challenged us.
-After sunset, the pavilion in the center of the strip came alive with amusement rides and crowds of teenagers.
+After sunset, the pavilion in the center of the strip came alive with amusement rides and throngs of teenagers.

 And, of course, the wide, sandy beaches and endless ocean invited us to enjoy the surf.

-Soon enough, our conversation turned to movies we loved.
-The GodfatherThe StingThe ExorcistDeliverance.
-And, one of our favorites, Billy Jack.
-We had cheered Tom Laughlin’s karate moves from the balcony of the old Webb theater.
+Soon enough, our conversation turned to the movies we loved—The Godfather.
+The Sting.
+The Exorcist.
+Deliverance.
+And one of our favorites, Billy Jack.
+We had cheered Tom Laughlin’s karate moves from the balcony of the old Webb Theater.

-But that summer, one movie had taken over our imaginations.
-Jaws.
+But that summer, one movie had taken over our imaginations: Jaws.
 A man-eating shark hunted its human prey with blood, gore, and the coolest-ever theme song.

-Duunnn dunnn…
+Duunnn dunnn

-Duuuunnnn duun…
+Duuuunnnn duun

 Duuunnnnnnnn dun dun dun dun dun dun dun dun dun dun

-Yes, that day, we were doing what boys do best—pretending to be brave while trying to scare the crap out of each other.
+That day, we were doing what boys do best—pretending to be brave while trying to scare the crap out of each other.

-Absorbed in our fun, we hadn’t paid attention to how far out we had drifted.
+Absorbed in our fun, we hadn’t paid attention to how far we had drifted.
 As an adult, I recognize how dangerous the ocean currents can be, but the invincibility of youth blocked that from our minds.

-Duunnn dunnn…
+Duunnn dunnn

-Duuuunnnn duun…
+Duuuunnnn duun

 Screamed.
-A blood-curdling, agonizing, wailing, terrified, pain-filled scream.
+A blood-curdling, agonizing, terrified, pain-filled scream.

 Jimmy let go of the towrope and flailed his hands against his chest.
 The water churned around him as he battled his attacker.
 The more he fought, the louder he yelled.
 “Get it off me!
 Get it off!”